Houston Texting and Driving Accident Lawyers

 Accident Claims After Reckless Texters Cause Crashes

 In an article published by TexasMonthly in 2019, Houston and Dallas, Texas topped the charts as the two cities in the nation with the most drivers being distracted by their phones.
-While it's hard to track the exact number of accidents that are caused due to phone-usage, the National Highway Traffic Safety Administration reported that over 2,800 people were killed as a result of distracted driving in 2019 alone (an increase from the 2,800 killed in 2018).
+While it's hard to track the exact number of accidents that are caused due to phone-usage, the National Highway Traffic Safety Administration reported that over 3,100 people were killed as a result of distracted driving in 2019 alone (an increase from the 2,800 killed in 2018).

 According to the Texas Department of Transportation, it is unlawful for anyone to text while driving anywhere in the state.
 Drivers with learners permits or drivers who are under the age of 18 are prohibited from using cellphones at all while operating a vehicle.
 Specific phone usage laws can vary from one city to the next, so it's important to become familiar with the rules for any city you are driving in.

 Although texting and driving is not allowed, it does not mean that all motorists follow the rules.
 Car accidents caused by texting drivers still happen hundreds of times a day in America, especially in populated areas like Houston.

 Did you get hit by a texting and driving motorist?
 The law might hold them criminally accountable, but you need to hold them civilly accountable for your damages.
 Get the help of Dunk Law Firm and our Houston texting and driving accident attorneys to manage your claim.
 Our decades of collective legal experience can be put to good use for you!

 Texting and Driving: The Ultimate Driver Distraction

 There are many forms of driver distraction, which are all bad behaviors.
 Why is texting and driving considered to be the “worst of the worst,” though?
 The answer lies in how texting behind the wheel will engage a driver in three distinct forms of distraction at once.